 What programs and centers will physically move to the UCF Health Sciences Campus at Lake Nona or to UCF Downtown?

-We do not know the dates for when programs associated with the College of Health Professions and Sciences will move to Lake Nona – though we know that none of the programs will move until at least 2020.
+We do not know the dates for when programs associated with the College of Health Professions and Sciences will move to Lake Nona – though none of the programs will move until after 2020.
 New facilities still need to be planned and built to accommodate these programs.
 Among those programs that eventually would relocate include the School of Social Work, Sport and Exercise Science (to be renamed Kinesiology), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
-The timing and geography will be determined by the transition teams.

 Programs scheduled to move to UCF Downtown for the fall 2019 opening can be found on the new colleges and school program listing.
 Additional programs will relocate downtown later, but dates haven’t yet been decided.